 This section is by far one of the most picturesque streets in Old Town Alexandria.
 The architecture of the houses are impressive and that a good majority of the homes have the oval plaques on the front designating them as part of the Historic Alexandria Foundation certifying that they are at least 100 years old.
 I think my niece took at least two rolls of film (she’s learning photography on a film camera) on this street alone.

-Walking through the town you will see one famous building after another but, there is one that I found more impressive than most and that is Alexandria’s City Hall.
+Walking through the town another but, there is one that I found more impressive than most and that is Alexandria’s, City Hall.
 This building was the site of the Assembly Hall and on March 22, 1785, the first conference between representatives from Virginia and Maryland that resulted in the framing of the Constitution of the United States.
+You will see one famous building after another.

 The tombstones were stunning of details that were put on them beside the dates.
 The mound by the gate is for the Confederate Soldiers that were not originally from Alexandria.

 “How sleep the brave who sink to rest

 George Washington Masonic Memorial

 You literally can’t miss the George Washington Masonic Memorial because you can see it for miles.
 Getting to the memorial takes a bit of stamina since it is a bit of an uphill climb.
 If you want to see the impressive view of Alexandria from the 9th-floor observation deck, you will have to buy guided tour tickets.
 Otherwise, you can roam through the first two floors without tickets.

 This town is a great side trip, and you can see almost everything in half a day.
 I recommend a visit to discover Old Town Alexandria if you are a history buff!